-The Legislature has passed a concealed weapons law (Statutes 69-2427 to 69-2449).
-Administration wants to remind and assure staff, students, parents and visitors to our schools that weapons are NOT permitted to be brought to or possessed in our school buildings, school grounds or school activities.
+We remind and assure staff, students, parents and visitors to our schools that weapons are NOT permitted to be brought to or possessed in our school buildings, school grounds or school activities.

-The concealed weapons law will allow adults to get a permit to carry a concealed handgun.
-Permit holders will be allowed to carry a concealed handgun in many places, but NOT at our schools.
+Nebraska's concealed weapons law allows permit holders to carry a concealed handgun in many places, but NOT at our schools.
 Anyone who carries a concealed handgun or weapon at a school is in violation of Board policies and is also committing a crime which will be reported to law enforcement.
+Please consult LPS security (402-436-1641) if you have a security concern or think you may fit within an exception.